Davdioc/Madewithnestle_Chatbot/README.md

 ## Notes

 - The local version uses a local Neo4j database.
-- The deployed version uses **Neo4j Aura**, and its backend has been optimized using asynchronous programming and multi-threading for better performance.
+- The deployed version uses **Neo4j Aura**, and its backend has been optimized using asynchronous programming and concurrent request handling for better performance.
 - Both versions share the same underlying logic and implementation.

 ---